Loading slang details...

 Trend score based on usage, engagement, and popularity metrics

-"My friend explained that "bulgeum (불금)" is when Fire Friday; TGIF (The Golden Friday, referring to a fun Friday night).."
+"The term "bulgeum (불금)" perfectly captures that feeling of Fire Friday; TGIF (The Golden Friday, referring to a fun Friday night).."

 Person A: "Did you see what happened yesterday?"